Long Term Conditions Outcomes Framework

 These documents are published as a work in progress with invitation for cross sector input for ongoing improvement and development, and will be updated frequently as the work continues.

-The sponsor for this work is Karen Evison, Ministry of Health.
-Karen and her team will be updating and maintaining these documents, and can be contacted at email@example.com.
+The sponsor for this work is the Manager of CVD Diabetes and Long Term Conditions in the Ministry of Health.
+This team will be updating and maintaining these documents, and can be contacted at email@example.com.
 We look forward to working with you for your advice and feedback.